 The vast majority of bacteria are harmless to people and some strains are even beneficial.
 In the human gastrointestinal tract, good bacteria aid in digestion and produce vitamins.
 They also help with immunity, making the body less hospitable to bad bacteria and other harmful pathogens.
 When considering all the strains of bacteria that exist, relatively few are capable of making people sick.

 A bacterial infection is a proliferation of a harmful strain of bacteria on or inside the body.
 Bacteria can infect any area of the body.
 Pneumonia, meningitis, and food poisoning are just a few illnesses that may be caused by harmful bacteria.
 Bacteria come in three basic shapes: rod-shaped (bacilli), spherical (cocci), or helical (spirilla).
 Bacteria may also be classified as gram-positive or gram-negative.
 Gram-positive bacteria have a thick cell wall while gram-negative bacteria do not.
-Gram staining, bacterial culture with antibiotic sensitivity determination, and other tests are used to identify bacterial strains and help determine the appropriate course of treatment.
+Gram staining, bacterial culture with antibiotic sensitivity determination, and other tests like genetic analysis are used to identify bacterial strains and help determine the appropriate course of treatment.

 Bacteria and viruses are different types of pathogens, organisms that can cause disease.
 Bacteria are larger than viruses and are capable of reproducing on their own.
 Viruses are much smaller than bacteria and cannot reproduce on their own.
 Instead, viruses reproduce by infecting a host and using the host's DNA repair and replication systems to make copies of itself.